kvietmeier/Terraform/azure/CoreInfra/manage_users/README.md

 ### Learn to use the Terraform Azure AD provider

-I maintain a Tenant/Subscription for test and development amd frwquently need to add/remove other colleagues so they can access resources.
-To malke that easier I creasted this simple Terraform module to create and maintain a list of users stored in a csv file.
+I maintain a Tenant/Subscription for test and development amd frequently need to add/remove other colleagues so they can access resources.
+To make that easier I created this simple Terraform module to create and maintain a list of users stored in a csv file.
 This version assumes the existence of an Azure AD group with the assigned role of "Subscription Contributor" so you can automatically add a user and allow them access tyo the default Subscription.

 - AD Group = "Subscription Administrators"

+___

 #### Sources

 - [Tutorial - Manage Azure Active Directory (AD) Users and Groups](https://learn.hashicorp.com/tutorials/terraform/azure-ad)
 - [Azure AD Provider](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/data-sources/domains)
 - [Azure RM Proiver](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)

+___

 #### Notes